mongolab/mongoctl/docs/quick-start.md

 ### Stop the server

 ```
-% mongoctl stop SampleServer
+% mongoctl stop MyServer

-Checking to see if server 'SampleServer' is actually running before stopping it...
+Checking to see if server 'MyServer' is actually running before stopping it...
-Stopping server 'SampleServer' (PID=50877) ...
+Stopping server 'MyServer' (PID=50877) ...

 Sending the following command to 127.0.0.1:27017:
 {